MikeDigitize/JSFundamentals/README.md

 ```

-As <code>i</code> is block scoped it is only available within the for loop block and so is not available for lookup after the block has executed.
-Moving the <code>let i = 0;</code> declaration outside the for loop makes it available again and mimics the behaviour of var in the previous examples.
+As <code>i</code> is block scoped it is only available within the for loop block and so is not available for lookup after the block expires.
+However, moving the <code>let i = 0;</code> declaration outside the for loop makes it available again and mimics the behaviour of var in the previous examples.

 ### Summary